kvvba/TwoPhaseFlow/README.md

+# README

+This fork of TwoPhaseFlow incorporates some improvements over the original formulation for OpenFOAM v2206.
+The original README is shown below:

 # twophaseflow

 the TwoPhaseFlow Library adds new surface tension and phase change models to OpenFOAM and provides benchmark cases for verification